 Download this free printable directly in Simply Kinder + here, or keep scrolling to get it here.

 This activity goes well with these resources:

 You can either have kids put 100 seeds in total, or grab a handful and count how many they get.
 (A handful will usually be under 30 though).
 I encourage kids to count aloud while they are putting the seeds onto the hundreds chart.

 When we are done with our counting, we follow up with a writing activity.

 We listed this great freebie in our Teachers Pay Teachers store.
 I will include the link at the bottom for you.

 We also like to read parts of the book How Many Seeds in a Pumpkin?
 This is a great book but it is very wordy.
 It’s great for coming up with strategies for how to count seeds and for counting by 2, 5, and 10’s.

-This activity will go perfectly with our Let’s Plant Pumpkins Science Companion Book that will walk you through the process of planing those pumpkin seeds.
+This activity will go perfectly with our Let’s Plant Pumpkins Science Companion Book which will walk you through the process of planning those pumpkin seeds.

 And it’s always fun to follow up with some great science experiments with our Pumpkin Science for Little Learners.
 These experiments are easy to understand and follow the same format so the kids get used to the processes quickly.

 All such great resources for your pumpkin units – engaging, fun, and full of learning.
 And remember to grab that freebie so counting pumpkin seeds will be super easy for your kiddos!